TommyMart/Data_Visualisation_API/readme.md

 **Relationships**

-When a post is deleted the comments and likes of that specific post are deleted too because `cascade="all, delete`.
+When a post is deleted the comments and likes of that specific post are deleted too, because of the `cascade="all, delete` command.
 There is a relationship between the posts model and the user, comments and likes models, this is so a post can be displayed with information regarding who made the post, and the comments and likes associated with that post.
 A post can have zero to many comments and likes but only one creator (user).

 ```user = db.relationship("User", back_populates="posts")``` <br>
 ```comments = db.relationship("Comment", back_populates="post", cascade="all, delete")``` <br>